Questions to Ask When Booking Legal Video

 3. What kind of equipment do you shoot on?

 If this is for a video deposition, you want someone that will set up a professional model camera on a tripod connected to equipment (e.g. a DVR) to record a backup video simultaneously.
-Shooting on smaller cameras without backup is appropriate for vehicle inspections and IMEs where the videographer may have to move around a lot or fit into tight spaces.
+Shooting on smaller cameras is appropriate for vehicle inspections and IMEs where the videographer may have to move around a lot or fit into tight spaces.

 4. What are your fees?